-Online Schools & Degrees in Alberta
+Online Schools in & Alberta

 Bordered by mountains to the west and prairies to the east, Alberta is a western Canadian province known for its beautiful views and wilderness areas.
 Largely rural, the northern part of the province is dotted with small towns such as High Level and Peace River.
 Two-thirds of Alberta's population is concentrated in the southern metro areas of Edmonton and Calgary.